gustavz/whatsbot/README.md

 3. Create a [Whatsapp Business app](https://developers.facebook.com/apps) and generate a Token
 4. [Remix the app on Glitch](https://glitch.com/~whatsapp-openai-webhook-python) and set environmental variables
 5. Link your glitch app as [webhook](https://developers.facebook.com/docs/whatsapp/cloud-api/guides/set-up-webhooks) to your WhatsApp app
-6. Last but not least: star [this project](https://github.com/gustavz/whatsapp_openai_webhook) on GitHub ❤️
+6. Last but not least: star [this project](https://github.com/gustavz/whatsbot) on GitHub ❤️

+## TL;DR

+> How ChatGPT describes the project

+This program is a webhook implemented in python and flask.
+It receives incoming messages from WhatsApp, processes and responds with the help of OpenAI API.
+The messages can be either text or audio, and the response is generated with OpenAI's GPT-3.5 model.
+The critical functions of the program include handling incoming messages of different types, converting audio files to text and sending responses back to the user.

 ## Learnables